nunq/mailserver/write-up.md

 ```

 #### postfix dh params
+> regenerate with bigger sizes for increased security

 ```
 mkdir /etc/postfix/dhparam/
 # make sure you have enough entropy
 openssl dhparam -out /etc/postfix/dhparam/postfix-dh-4096.pem -2 4096
 openssl dhparam -out /etc/postfix/dhparam/postfix-dh-512.pem -2 4096
 ```

 #### dkim key
 * we use rspamd's dkim-signing module to sign our mail, for that we need a key